readandprogress/reading.is-a.dev/_posts/Tech/2025-02-28-what-i-learned-from-org-mode-and-why-I-returned-to-markdown.md

 ---
 title: "What I Learned From Org-Mode and Why I Returned to Markdown."
-date: 2025-02-27 18:00:00 -0500
+date: 2025-02-28 18:00:00 -0500
 categories: Tech
 time: 1:37
-description: I've been tinkering with [Org Mode](https://orgmode.org/) for a while now; my search for more productivity tools led me to it, and I instantly fell in love with how it handles task management!
+description: I've been tinkering with Org-Mode for a while now; my search for more productivity tools led me to it, and I instantly fell in love with how it handles task management!
 toc: false
 ---

-I've been tinkering with [Org Mode](https://orgmode.org/) for a while now; my search for more productivity tools led me to it, and I instantly fell in love with how it handles task management!
+I've been tinkering with [Org-Mode](https://orgmode.org/) for a while now; my search for more productivity tools led me to it, and I instantly fell in love with how it handles task management!

 It has everything you ever need for making to-do lists.
 You can easily keep track of tasks with the `TODO` and `DONE` keywords, as well as make your own if you like.
 It even includes a built-in timestamp feature to time tasks.
 After using tools like [todo.txt](http://todotxt.org/), I found it to be the superior way of handling tasks in a plain text file.